 Storing Old Credit Card Statements

 When you’re holding on to a credit card for a specific reason, it may be helpful to label the statement or include a sticky note detailing the reason for keeping the statement.

 Keep your credit card statements in a safe place so they won’t be lost, stolen, or destroyed.
 A fireproof safe is a great place to store your statements, along with any other financial documents or valuables.
-If you’ve stored credit card statements on your computer, place them in a password-protected folder and be sure to keep a password on your computer too.
+If you’ve stored credit card statements on your computer, place them in a password-protected folder and keep a password on your computer, too.

-Because of the risk of fraud, you should be careful of how you throw away credit card statements you no longer need.
-Simply tossing them in the trash is unsafe because it leaves too much of your personal information exposed, so they need to be completely destroyed.
+Because of the risk of fraud, you should be careful about how you throw away credit card statements you no longer need.
+Simply tossing them in the trash is unsafe because it leaves too much of your personal information exposed; they need to be completely destroyed.

 Shredding credit card statements is the best way to get rid of them once you’re sure you no longer need them.
 Also, shredding before you throw your statements away prevents dumpster divers from stealing your statements and using the information to make authorized charges on your account or to steal your identity.